roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "That's right," John said.
 "Because the winner also gets a shot at this."
 He gripped Cori's ass cheeks and spread them apart, revealing her tight, puckered asshole.
 The guys were now beside themselves with lust and excitement.
 They were in a frenzy and, had John and the guys not been there, surely would have gangbanged Cori.

  John let Cori stand back up and said, "Now, I think we all agree that's a prize worth playing for.
 So, I expect to see and hear you all there tonight and every week.
 Remember, one of you will be getting the blowjob of your life tonight."
-Report_Story #22
+2